University Data Center Facilities

 - Environmentally controlled cooling and humidity ensures optimal levels of machine performance

-- Energy efficient PDU with high effeciency transformers
+- Energy efficient PDU with high efficiency transformers

 - Power protection with N+1 UPS system